douglaspfeffer/douglaspfeffer/README.md

 <img align="right" alt="Developer vector created by storyset - www.freepik.com" height="380" src="https://user-images.githubusercontent.com/97471199/164148375-75b79a9a-77a4-43df-b3fd-b6472d8a8670.png">

 # Douglas Pfeffer
-I'm graduated in Mechatronics Engineering from the University of Salvador (UNIFACS) in 2021 and currently in an exciting transition process into the programming area.
-I'm actively seeking my first professional opportunity in this area, and determined to acquire new knowledge and add value to the company's growth in my new career.
+I graduated in Mechatronics Engineering from the University of Salvador (UNIFACS) in 2021 and am currently in an exciting transition process into the field of programming.
+I am actively seeking my first professional opportunity in this area and am determined to acquire new knowledge and contribute to the company's growth in my new career.

-My journey so far has provided me with valuable skills, such as a quick learning ability, discipline, and strong logical foundations, which I consider essential for success in programming.
-I have a strong interest and passion for technology and I'm eager to apply these qualities and commitment in my new programming career.
+My journey so far has equipped me with valuable skills, including the ability to learn quickly, discipline, and a strong foundation in logic, which I believe are essential for success in programming.
+I have a strong interest and passion for technology and am eager to apply these qualities and commitment to my new programming career.

-If you'd like to connect or discuss collaboration opportunities in the programming area, I'm available for conversations.
+If you would like to connect or discuss collaboration opportunities in the programming field, I am available for conversations.

 _❝No matter how much you know, there is always more to learn.
 After all, life is an eternal learning experience.❞_